 “EfM has been for me the small community I needed in which to explore my faith.
 I have been challenged and enriched by the scholarly aspect of EfM.
 But more meaningful to me has been the conversation, injected with seriousness and a lot of humor, that has allowed me to stretch and grow as a person of faith.
 The exchange of theological and cultural beliefs and the questioning and working toward a personal position is great spiritual and intellectual exercise!” —Casey H.

 “This has been the place for me to ask questions of myself and challenge what I believe and why.
-The study has given me the chance to reflect and wonder without the pressure of conforming.
+Additionally, the study has given me the chance to reflect and wonder without the pressure of conforming.
 My faith is richer because of EfM.” —Laurel L.

 “EfM really turned out to be not what I had expected.
 I expected to join in discussion of the Bible and teachings of the church, but in turn found out much about myself, made lasting friendships, and grew spiritually.” —Pat D.